 I love astronomy—and as a homeschooling dad, I love getting my kids excited about astronomy, too.
 I’ve taught astronomy to kids in our local homeschool co-op at all different grade levels, and I’ve taught over a thousand kids astronomy in my online courses.

-Because astronomy is a visual discipline, I use a lot of videos when I teach.
+Because astronomy is a visual discipline, I use a lot of astronomy videos when I teach.

 1. Revolving Around Polaris